mtint/autonity-docs/source/network-perm/glienicke.rst

         "glienickeABI": ""
     }

-.. note:: The enodes whitelist above are just an example of a possible initial network member set.
+.. note:: The enodes whitelist above are just an example of a possible initial network member set

 **Limitations**